ai-idt/ai-idt.github.io/projects.md

 # GraphMS
 ![GraphMS](/assets/GraphMS.png)
-Our work represents the first attempt to utilize graph neural networks (GNN) to aggregate imaging lesion-based biomarkers for a novel global representation.
-We propose a two-stage MS inflammatory disease activity prediction approach.
+Our work represents the first attempt to use graph neural networks (GNNs) to aggregate lesion-based imaging biomarkers into a novel global representation.
+We propose a two-stage approach to predicting MS inflammatory disease activity.
 First, a 3D segmentation network detects lesions, and a self-supervised algorithm extracts their image features.
 Second, the detected lesions are used to build a patient graph.
 The lesions act as nodes in the graph and are initialized with image features extracted in the first stage.
-Finally, the lesions are connected based on their spatial proximity and the inflammatory disease activity prediction is formulated as a graph classification task.
+Finally, the lesions are connected based on their spatial proximity, and the inflammatory disease activity prediction is formulated as a graph classification task.
 Furthermore, we propose a self-pruning strategy to auto-select the most critical lesions for prediction.

 [[Paper]](https://link.springer.com/chapter/10.1007/978-3-031-43993-3_22) | [[Code]](https://github.com/chinmay5/ms_ida)